How much should I pay?

 - For housecleaner employers, a general guide for living wages in metropolitan areas is to employ a self-employed worker for no less than three hours per visit, and to pay no less than $25-$30/hr for that time.
 This amount takes into account that some house cleaners often have long commutes between jobs and don’t receive most benefits.
-The ALIA program enables employers to make a nominal contribution to a benefits fund for housecleaners.

 - For housecleaner employers, you should also consider the degree of difficulty of the work, such as the size of the home to be cleaned, and if there are any deep cleaning tasks such as cleaning an oven, fridge, baseboards, inside windows or in-between window panes or doing laundry.
 If you expect cleaning products to be provided by the cleaner this cost should be included in their compensation.

 - If you need to reschedule or cancel a cleaning appointment or are going out of town, consider that the housecleaner may lose opportunities to work with other clients if they are scheduled with you.
 Many cleaners are flexible with rescheduling as long as you notify them within a reasonable amount of time, usually 48 hours before the scheduled job.
 Decide on a timeframe that works for both of you, and commit to pay for their time if you can’t meet your notification commitment.

 - For childcare providers and home attendants, in a metropolitan area, a living wage is at least $18/hr.